dannydeezy/derive-address/README.md

 ```20 and 21``` are P2WSH (native segwit) addresses

 Each of the 3 xpubs is derived with the above derivation path, and the script is constructed from the resulting 3 pubkeys.

+In the multisig script, the keys appear in the following order: User Key, Backup Key, BitGo Key